bottledcode/RFC/drafts/records.md

 #### Constructors

-A **record** has two concepts of construction: the inline constructor and the traditional constructor.
+A **record** has two types of constructors: the inline constructor and the traditional constructor.

 The inline constructor is always required and must define at least one parameter.
-The traditional constructor is optional and can be used for further initialization logic.
+The traditional constructor is optional and can be used for further initialization logic, but must not accept any arguments.

+When a traditional constructor exists and is called, the properties are already initialized to the value of the inline constructor and are mutable until the end of the method, at which point they become immutable.

 ```php
 // Inline constructor